 - Intense skiing in Kelowna (and night skiing in Vancouver!)

 - Jumped off a bridge ‘puenting’ in Banos

-- Learn Spanish in Panama
+- Learned Spanish in Panama

-- Visit the amazing Uyuni Salt Flats
+- Visited the amazing Uyuni Salt Flats

-- Climb to Machu Picchu
+- Climbed up to Machu Picchu

 I took some smaller trips in between the major legs when I was back in Singapore, mostly media/FAM trip opportunities that I would not have been able to undertake in the past because of my full time working life, but now I could finally take them!
 Most of these were around the South East Asian region, but there was also the epic San Francisco trip which saw me take a 16-hour non-stop flight, make a 12 hour pitstop at home, and then head to the airport for another 12-hour non-stop flight to London.
 Now that was an insane time~

 United States – San Francisco*

 Honestly – I didn’t have much of a plan because I wanted to give myself more flexibility, which is something you don’t get as much of when you are only travelling occasionally.
 You kinda want to maximise a 2-week holiday or a long weekend as much as possible, but I didn’t want to be locked into a schedule for an entire 4 months.